 These instruments are deployed at methane seep sites at Hydrate Ridge, which is critical to determining the flux of methane, hydrogen sulfide, and other gases that are emitted into the overlying ocean.
-Methane is especially important because it is a greenhouse gas, and it and other gases support novel microbial communities that thrive in and on the seafloor at these sites (as well as in the overlying ocean).
+Methane is especially important because it is a greenhouse gas, and it and other gases support novel microbial communities that thrive in and on the seafloor at these sites, and in the overlying ocean.

 This instrument measures the following data products.
 Select a data product's name to learn more.